 CK: There’s a certain etiquette to every one of these different approaches.
 With SMS marketing, the etiquette is such that people pay more attention to their text messages as they come in.
 Therefore you know you’re being more of an interruption in their day.
 As a marketer, that’s powerful.
 But you certainly don’t want to overuse it.
 By trying all three, what you will find is some customers just want to talk via email.
 Some customers just want to talk via text.
 Some customers only want to talk on the phone.
 And some people want to do a little bit of everything.
 That’s valuable.
 You can really set yourself apart from a competitive point of view, just by being able to have the conversation with your customer in the way that they want.

 What are some examples of these different approaches?

-What we’ve also learned is that SMS marketing are great at step two of the funnel.
-For email: there’s 10,000 people I sent this email to.
+What we’ve also learned is that SMS marketing is great at step two of the funnel.
+For email: there are 10,000 people I sent this email to.
 2,000 of them just clicked on it.
 So now I know there are 2,000 that probably have some kind of interest in whatever I’m emailing them about.
 Well now let’s use a text message to invite them to get on the phone.
-Rather than having a team of people that’s capable of cold calling 2,000 people.
+Rather than having a team of people, that’s capable of cold calling 2,000 people.
 Instead, let’s send 2,000 people a text message and let 200 of them raise their hand and say, “Yeah, I’d like you to call me next Tuesday at 3”.